GrizzHacks/Beginners-Portal/Tic-Tac-Toe/README.md

         - Feel free to read up on the time module in the <a href="https://docs.python.org/3/library/time.html">official Python documentation</a>

 <h2>Coding Our Game</h2>
-    1) Lets take a look at our TicTacToe.py file.
-Looks a litte empty, right?
+    <h3> Lets take a look at our TicTacToe.py file. </h3> <p> Looks a litte empty, right?
 Well, you know how we were discussing NumPy, Random, and Time?
-Let's create a way to use them in our file by typing import numpy as np import random from time import sleep
+Let's create a way to use them in our file by typing </p>
+        `import numpy as np
+        import random
+        from time import sleep`

-   There's a lot going on there, right?
+     <p> There's a lot going on there, right?
 All we're really saying is "Hey, I want these packages/modules."
 So we bring them in through the keyword `import`.
 When we use the keyword `as,` we're telling the compilor "When I write np, I'm actually calling the NumPy package."
-As for `from,` we're selecting a specific function from the time module to import, rather than bringing in the entire thing.
+As for `from,` we're selecting a specific function from the time module to import, rather than bringing in the entire thing.</p>

-   If you notice your system is unable to import numpy, make sure you've installed it correctly.
+    <p> If you notice your system is unable to import numpy, make sure you've installed it correctly.
 An important part of being a programmer is knowing how to solve problems, including errors like this.
 Go to your favorite search engine and try to solve the issue.
-If you have difficulties, reach out to those around you.
+If you have difficulties, reach out to those around you.</p>

-   2) Awesome!
-The first step is done!
-Now comes the hard part: where do we start?
+   <h3> Awesome!
+The first step is done! </h3>
+   <p> Now comes the hard part: where do we start? </p>